AnicetNgrt/flore1/CONTRIBUTING.md

  - The list of improvements/bugfixes
  - A clear explanation of each change regarding the algorithms (unless they repeat)
  - The test files you used to compare performance
+ - The test files for your added fonctionnalities